Infosys UX Designer Salary in New York City Area | $83K-$90.7K+ | Levels.fyi

 The median UX Designer compensation in New York City Area package at Infosys totals $90.7K per year.
-View the base salary, stock, and bonus breakdowns for Infosys's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Infosys's total compensation packages.
 Last updated: 11/12/2025

 Company